automl/neps/docs/reference/pipeline_space.md

 You can also specify a `prior_confidence=` to indicate how strongly you want NePS, to focus on these, one of either `"low"`, `"medium"`, or `"high"`.

-Currently the two major algorithms that exploit this in NePS are `PriorBand` (prior-based `HyperBand`) and `PiBO`, a version of Bayesian Optimization which uses Priors.

 ```python
 import neps